 If your client only sees images on your Homepage, the only way for them to compare you to another photographer is simply on images alone.
 The way you can quickly communicate your value is through copywriting.
 Words can tell stories in a way that photographs sometimes cannot.” – Ben Hartley

-Tip: In your email text, focus on your signature so it showcases your brand.
+In your email text, focus on your signature so it showcases your brand.
 Ben recommends showing where your work has been published, as those brands help influence your own.
 Plus, add in your photography business logo so they keep your unique style in mind.

 3. Focusing on a Designer Role